kristosh/Essentials-of-Machine-Learning/mathintro.md

 $$d = \frac{y(\mathbf{x})}{||\mathbf{w}||}$$

 the distance to the surface.
+The main principle behind SVM is that we would like to find parameters $\mathbf{w}, b$ in such a way that the distance of the closest vectors to the decision boundary will be maximized.

 ## The ingredients of ML